jcaplan/fingerprinting/README.md

 #crc_gen
 Generate arbitrary CRC circuits in VHDL

-#ctrl_systems
+#automotive_control
 Design example of automotive control system generated in Matlab and port to Nios multicore system.
 Design project of Anthony Delage, Alexander Lunan, Gregory Williamson.
+Expanded to include code_gen templates for ported Nios system, application and BSP generation scripts for the Nios SBT